LolBaum/Emoji_Sound/README.md

 Laurin Dahm and Luzie Ahrens

 This project was developed as part of the seminar "Network Systems for Music Interactions" instructed by Henrik von Coler at TU Berlin (2021).
 It is an approach to the sonification of a livechat consisting of emojis.
 The sound an emoji creates varies depending on the sentiment they carry.
 The sentiment scores for this project are taken from ["Sentiment of Emojis"](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0144296) (Novak et al. 2015).
+More specificly, this website: [Emoji Sentiment Ranking v1.0](http://kt.ijs.si/data/Emoji_sentiment_ranking/).
  ________________________________________________________________________________________________

 ## Documentation